jigmi/PyCryptRAT-MultiClientEncryptedRAT/README.md

 # Features
 - Access to the target's terminal and thus, the execution of an array of shell commands, most notably displaying directories and files, opening files such as further payloads, altering file structure, displaying network configurations and connections.
-- Send any file to the target machine which allows for further tools and paylods to be present on the victim's machine to be executed.
+- Send any file to the target machine which allows for further tools and paylods to be present on the victim's machine, which can be executed through issuing system commands.
 - Download files which can contain valuable information vital to the operation.
 - Persistence which allows for continuous acces to the machine.
 - Multiple clients are also supported, allowing for an array of target machines to be monitored and exploited.